Sonny Barger: Counterculture era

 After the spate of publicity the Hells Angels received in 1965, Barger had the club's name copyrighted.
-The Hells Angels were incorporated as a nonprofit corporation in 1966.
+The Hells Angels were incorporated as a nonprofit organization in 1966.
 Barger and the Hells Angels became associated with the counterculture phenomenon of the 1960s.
-Between 1966 and 1973, the majority of his legitimate personal income was derived from advising various film projects.
+Between 1966 and 1973, the majority of his legitimate personal income was derived from consulting various film projects.
+He acted as a technical advisor on a series of outlaw biker films beginning with Roger Corman's The Wild Angels (1966).
 Onscreen, Barger was identified but did not speak in Hells Angels on Wheels (1967) and was one of several members of the Angels who had speaking parts playing themselves in Hell's Angels '69 (1969); he appeared in several additional films.
 Barger features prominently in Hunter S. Thompson's book, Hell's Angels.
 He was unimpressed with Thompson, and said of the writer: "When he tried to act tough with us, no matter what happened, Hunter Thompson got scared.
 I ended up not liking him at all, a tall skinny, typical hillbilly from Kentucky.
 He was a total fake."
 Barger and the Hells Angels are also depicted in Tom Wolfe's The Electric Kool-Aid Acid Test (1968), during Ken Kesey's La Honda encampment.
+Using his fame, Barger opened a chapter in Omaha, Nebraska in 1966, which, besides the chapter in New Zealand, was the first Hells Angel chapter outside of California.
+In 1967, Barger opened a Hells Angel chapter in Lowell, Massachusetts, which was the first Hells Angel chapter on the East Coast.

+During the "Summer of Love" in San Francisco in 1967, the Hells Angels began to sell PCP, which came to be known as "Dust of the Angels" or DOA for short.
+PCP came to be popular with the hippies during the "Summer of Love," owing to its ability to cause hallucinations, and the Angels came to dominate the market for PCP in the Bay Area.
+Barger later admitted that besides selling PCP, his chapter "used to move most of the LSD" in the San Francisco area.
+Selling PCP made the Hells Angels wealthy for the first time, and according to the Federal Bureau of Investigation (FBI) agent Tim McKinley, who often investigated Hells Angels-related cases, it was in 1967 that the Hells Angels become a major criminal organization in their own right.
+Prior to 1967, the Angels had been used as subcontractors for other criminal organizations who used them to distribute cocaine and marijuana.
+With PCP, the Angels created a vertical monopoly.